 If you're happy with working and consuming your email from a web browser, and you don’t work with a team this might be a good option for you.

-Missive is the team inbox and chat tool that helps teams collaborate around many channels.
-It also offers a robust way to receive emails, SMS, WhatsApp, Messenger, and other types of messages in batches.
+Missive is the team inbox and chat app that helps teams collaborate around many channels.
+It also offers a robust way to receive emails, SMS, WhatsApp, Messenger, Instagram and other types of messages in batches.

 It’s crazy that no one has mentioned @missiveapp but I do this every day with this email client.
 This feature and so much more has dramatically improved my productivity.
 No affiliation, just a happy paying customer.— Zee (@Zee) February 17, 2020